Most Expected Polity Questions and Answers for UPSC, SSC & Competitive Exams 2025

 - Deputy Ministers

-8. Q: Who determines the size and categories of the Council of Ministers?
+- Who determines the size and categories of the Council of Ministers: The Prime Minister.

-10. Q: To whom is the Council of Ministers collectively responsible?
+- To whom is the Council of Ministers collectively responsible: The Lok Sabha.

 Cabinet & Responsibilities

-11. Q: Who is the head of the Union Cabinet?
+- Who is the head of the Union Cabinet?: The Prime Minister.

-14. Q: Who coordinates the work of different ministries?
+- Who coordinates the work of different ministries?: The Prime Minister.

 - Cabinet Ministers: Head important ministries, take part in decision-making.